Join us as we take a look at the development and need for a ministry for children who have special needs and their families.

 Anna Ingle serves as children’s minister for the Highway Church of Christ in Judsonia, Arkansas.
 Her passion and creativity for this ministry was formed from a young age of teaching Bible classes and has carried over into her home as she homeschools her children.
 She is on a mission to help equip families in discipling their children to build a relationship with Jesus and feel welcome and loved as a key part of the body of Christ.

 Jill Knight has been an occupational therapist for 30 years, with 13 years working in pediatrics.
-Her specialty area is helping regulate sensory difficulties, especially using primitive reflex integration.
-After working with children in outpatient, school, and Sunshine School settings, she began teaching in the Occupational Therapy program at Harding in 2024, teaching pediatrics as well as other OT courses.
-Jill is excited to bring the “OT lens” to this ministry, with the focus on how to help children of different ability levels be able to engage and participate in their own unique way.
+Her specialty is helping regulate sensory difficulties, especially using primitive reflex integration.
+After working with children in outpatient, school and Sunshine School settings, she joined the Harding faculty in 2024, teaching pediatrics as well as other occupational therapy courses.
+She is excited to bring the OT perspective to ministry, focusing on how to help children of different ability levels engage and participate in their own unique ways.